HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 English Ivy

-Have you got cool locations, check.
-Dingy spot, check.
-Nice pot, check.
-English Ivy could well be the perfect match for you.
-It can put up with loads and still happily slither and clamber over pretty much anything.
+Got cool locations?
+Check.
+A dim spot?
+Check.
+A nice pot?
+Check.
+English Ivy could be your perfect match.
+It can tolerate numerous conditions and still happily slither and clamber over almost anything.
 In many ways, it's the ideal indoor climber.

 It might not be the best plant for you if you like your home on the very warm side or you live in a modern building.
 They prefer cool rather than warm locations and warmth will just encourage their arch-enemy the Spider Mite to set up home and completely strip your plant.